 Working from home, while still relatively uncommon, has been gaining in popularity in recent years.
-Recent estimates from the Census Bureau suggest about 5 percent of the U.S. workforce primarily worked from home in 2016.
+Recent estimates from the Census Bureau suggest just over 5 percent of the U.S. workforce primarily worked from home in 2017.

 Select an area below to view telecommuting data by metro area.
 Numbers reflect any workers who worked from home, regardless of whether they're employed at a company or run their own business.
 It's also worth noting that remote workers typically don't always work from home.
 Estimates shown only represent those who reported they usually worked from home.